Biology and Health Division

 PTL HiLight – An Intimate Exploration of Life: Analysis with High Spatial and Temporal Resolution

-The I-SITE program of excellence, led by the University of Montpellier, has decided to provide strong support for research through the creation of Long-Term Thematic Projects (PTLs).
-The overall goal of these programs is to support research in Montpellier, foster new frontiers in science, and promote training through research.
+The I-SITE program of excellence, led by the University of Montpellier, has decided to provide strong support for research by establishing Long-Term Thematic Projects (PTLs).
+The overall goal of these programs is to support research in Montpellier, foster the emergence of new frontiers in science, and promote training through research.
 Following consultation with our community and discussions organized by the Biology-Health Cluster, two PTLs in Biology-Health have emerged.
-The first concerns the development of new experimental models for the translational research of tomorrow (called COSMIC), and the second concerns high-resolution spatial and temporal analysis of living organisms (called HiLight).
+The first concerns the development of new experimental models for the translational research of tomorrow (called COSMIC), and the second concerns the high-resolution spatial and temporal analysis of living organisms (called HiLight).